Mormons to hold major conference without attendees

 SALT LAKE CITY (AP) — The Church of Jesus Christ of Latter-day Saints announced Wednesday that it will hold a major conference in April that features speeches by top leaders without any attendees because of the spread of the coronavirus.

+It marks the first time in more than 60 years since the Utah-based faith has taken this extraordinary step of barring church members from attending in person.

-The twice-yearly conference usually brings about 100,000 to Salt Lake City over two days, but instead the speeches will only be broadcast via television and the internet.
+The twice-yearly conference usually brings about 100,000 to Salt Lake City over two days.
+Instead, the speeches will only be broadcast via television and the internet.

 The only people allowed inside the church conference center on April 4-5 will be top leaders, their spouses, musicians, choir members and technicians, the faith widely known as the Mormon church said in a news release.